Philosophy & Overview

 Evidence for clause-bound retrieval from agreement attraction

-Current models of the processing of dependencies do not predict that the accessibility of intervening nouns in agreement attraction configurations (e.g. the cabinets in the sentence the key to the cabinets are on the table) should differ depending on the syntactic structure in which they are embedded.
-With Brian Dillon and Lyn Frazier, I ran three experiments (one in progress as of Jan.
-2016) that show attractor nouns are less accessible when embedded in clauses (e.g. the key that opened the cabinets are on the table) compared to phrasal modifiers.
+Current models of the processing of dependencies do not predict that the accessibility of intervening nouns in agreement attraction configurations (e.g. the cabinets in the sentence the key to the cabinets are on the table) should differ depending on the type of syntactic structure in which they are embedded.
+In five experiments, we show that attractor nouns are less prone to interfere when embedded in clauses (e.g. the key that opened the cabinets are on the table) compared to phrasal modifiers.
 We show this occurs regardless of clause size, rendering a depth of embedding explanation implausible.
-We argue that clauses are therefore domains over which retrieval occurs, and extend Cue-Based models of retrieval to capture this fact.
+With these results in hand we are modifying cue-based models of retrieval to capture this fact.

 Cross-cultural differences in conceptual categorization